 Caring for your turf with the correct use of selective herbicides and good fertilising practices will control most weed species.

-Herbicide can be used to treat weed-infested lawns.
+Herbicides can be used to treat weed-infested lawns.
 Make sure you choose one that is appropriate to your lawn type and follow the labels instructions.

 There is an easy test you can perform to check if you have lawn grubs.
 Simply pour a bucket of soapy water over an area that you think is affected, and if they are there they will come to the surface.
 An early warning sign of their presence is often small moths or wasps flying around your lawn at dusk.